kubedb/docs/docs/guides/memcached/custom-configuration/using-config-file.md

 To know more about configuring Memcached server see [here](https://github.com/memcached/memcached/wiki/ConfiguringServer).

-At first, you have to create a config file named `memcached.conf` with your desired configuration.
-Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume in `spec.configuration` section while creating Memcached crd.
-KubeDB will mount this volume into `/usr/config` directory of the database pod.
+At first, you have to create a custom configuration file and provide its name in `spec.configuration.secretName`.
+The operator reads this Secret internally and applies the configuration automatically.

 In this tutorial, we will configure [max_connections](https://github.com/memcached/memcached/blob/ee171109b3afe1f30ff053166d205768ce635342/doc/protocol.txt#L672) and [limit_maxbytes](https://github.com/memcached/memcached/blob/ee171109b3afe1f30ff053166d205768ce635342/doc/protocol.txt#L720) via secret.